History of Springfield, Massachusetts: Interstate 91 is constructed, amputating Springfield from the river

 Although West Springfield had a right and legal claim to Interstate 91, State highway officials relented to Springfield's City Planners' pressures when confronted with a technicality – a short, existing section of US 5 through West Springfield that was built during the early 1950s failed to meet Interstate design standards.
 Thus, the plans for I-91 were shelved in West Springfield, and hastily moved to the eastern bank of the river.

 From its construction until the present, Interstate 91's design flaws have contributed to logistical problems in Springfield.
 Due to I-91's close proximity to both Springfield's densely built downtown and the city's rail lines and riverfront, no more than a few businesses could be built to capitalize on highway traffic.
 Thus, Springfield never received the promised economic benefit from I-91 – indeed, the highway's construction coincided with the start of Springfield's four decades of economic decline.
 Also, throughout Springfield, I-91 was constructed as an elevated highway, which blocked all riverfront views in downtown.
 Beneath the elevated highway, the City of Springfield's largest parking garage was constructed at 1756 spaces, as were a series of stone walls and grassy knolls, which have made the riverfront difficult to access by foot.

-The highway construction sliced through three of Springfield's most (theretofore) most desirable neighborhoods and many historical landmarks – among them, Court Square, Forest Park, and the Everett Hosmer Barney Mansion.
+The highway construction sliced through three of Springfield's most (theretofore) desirable neighborhoods and many historical landmarks – among them, Court Square, Forest Park, and the Everett Hosmer Barney Mansion.
 In addition, the loss of Springfield's riverfront and the ugliness of the elevated Interstate 91 contributed to white flight from the city to its suburbs.
 Indeed, the word "stupid" has been used to describe Springfield's first, and most unfortunate attempt at urban renewal.